SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *Why are you putting it off?*

-*…I don't want to be vulnerable, I'm supposed to be tough.*
+*I don't want to be vulnerable, I'm supposed to be tough.*

 Rainbow saw Fluttershy walking into Carousel Boutique below her, but didn't comment on it.